The Society Review: Is New Netflix Drama Next Riverdale

 A group of high schoolers find themselves in an exact copy of their wealthy Connecticut town.
-But there’s a catch: their parents, family members, and every other neighbor they've ever known are gone.
+But there’s a catch: their parents, family members, and every other neighbour they've ever known are gone.
 These kids are left to figure out how to survive — and how this mystery occurred in the first place — alone.
-Kathryn Newton, of Big Little Lies and Detective Pikachu fame, anchors all the teenage turmoil.
+Kathryn Newton, of Big Little Lies and stalled feminist Supernatural spin-off fame, anchors all the teenage turmoil.

 The premise of Netflix’s The Society, premiering Friday, May 10, sounds like a dream for anyone who enjoys the campy madness of Riverdale or the sexy intensity of Elite.
 Then you watch it.
 While the streaming series has flickers of the fun romp you’re looking for, it needs to take a lesson from the teen dramas that came before it.
 The Society needs more mayhem.